 Please avert your eyes if you are unable to stomach a bit of gushing.
 I LOVED this book.
-I LOVED it in ALL CAPS.
+I LOVED it in ALL CAPS, and bold, and italics.
 My jaw dropped so far, you could have fit the whole paperback inside like a sideways VCR.

 The premise of this book is fascinating, and gut-wrenching, and TRUE.
 (I won’t spoil it here, but Amazon spoils it plenty if you’re into that sort of thing.)
 I broke one of the Ten Commandments shamelessly coveting Morrison’s genius from page one onward.
 And when I finished Beloved, jaw on the carpet, I finally felt for the FIRST time that this whole 100 Greatest Books Challenge business just might be worth it.
 For the first time, The Challenge went from “a self-imposed, often excruciating, long-term homework assignment” to “the reason I discovered a literary treasure I might not otherwise have taken off my shelf.”